 Biggest challenges when you need to teach remotely

 How to include the current world situation in your language teaching

 1. Introduction: How to adapt to teaching during the Covid-19

-In a previous post, I already wrote a little bit about some suggestions and gave some ideas of how to face the challenges of school closings, and demands for remote learning.
+In a previous post, I already wrote a little bit about some suggestions and gave some ideas on how to face the challenges of school closings and demands for remote learning.